 Facilities will continue to implement and modify their cleaning protocols to address COVID-19 or other public health emergencies in the interest of minimizing the spread of disease.

 E. Assumption of Risk and Release

 The University reserves the right to revoke and end this Housing Agreement at any time in its sole discretion as the result of COVID-19 or other public health emergency.
+Failure to comply with the University’s Vaccine Policy may result in the termination of this Housing Agreement.
+All belongings must be removed from Unit at the time of departure from campus or the Housing Agreement ends, whichever comes first.
 The University, at its sole discretion, may offer some credit or reimbursement to impacted students based on circumstances and information available at that time.

 - Connecticut Law.
 Connecticut law applies in interpreting the Agreement, excluding any choice of laws provisions.

 - Binding Affect.
 The Agreement is binding upon and inures to each signing Party including that respective Party’s heirs, administrators, executors, successors, and assigns.

 - Right to Modify.
 The University may modify its housing and other policies at any time, with or without notice.
 Except as noted herein, the Agreement may not be modified without the express written consent of the University.

 - Assignment; Subletting.
 You have no right at any time to assign your Agreement right to another person, sublet, loan, or transfer any portion of the Unit.